davbol/agenticAIshenanigans/docs/index.md

 ```
 Ongoing work.
 Issues to be fixed:
-- [ ] Code examples have some room for improvement
+- [ ] Code examples have room for improvement
 ```

 ## Introduction